Wes64/battleship/readme.md

 # Battleship AI
-This project uses an AI hereustic to play the game Battleship.
+This project uses an AI heuristic to play the game Battleship.

 ## Support
 This project obeys the gnu99 standard.
 It can be compiled with `gcc` or `MinGW`, of version `4.8.1` and above.